|Person||Description / Notes|

 |Obadiah||One of the minor prophets.
 Gave prophecies concerning the Day of the Lord, Edom's destruction and Israel's restoration.|

 Was the youngest daughter of Laban and Jacob's favorite wife.
 Jacob agreed to work seven years for Laban in order to marry her but was deceived into first marrying Rachel's older sister Leah instead.
-After God healed her of being barren she gave birth to Joseph.
+After being healed of being barren she gave birth to Joseph.
 She later died giving birth to Benjamin.
 Rachel is the first woman recorded in the Bible as dying in childbirth.

 |Rahab||Harlot who received and assisted spies sent by Joshua to spy out Jericho (Joshua 2).
 Mentioned in the lineage of Jesus (Matthew 1:5).|